 4. This also explains why the religious leaders were so upset with Jesus and wanted to crucify Him.
 He had seemingly turned His back on them and on all His religious training.
 As a previously highly respected teacher of the Law, Jesus was claiming that He Himself was greater than the Law, greater than the temple, claiming that God was His Father.
 Not only that, but He had the audacity to teach others this “heresy” in the temple where He was legitimately allowed to teach!
 They would have been furious; not only because He claimed that God was His Father or because He broke their laws, but because He spoke against them and their religion, and they felt helpless to stop Him.
 They would have felt that He had betrayed them.

-5. Knowing that Jesus was a Rabbi confirmed for me what I’ve written elsewhere; that He repented from missing the mark with their religion and left it to do what His Father wanted.
+5. Knowing that Jesus was a Rabbi confirmed for me what I’ve written elsewhere; that He repented of missing the mark with their religion and left religion to do what His Father wanted.
 This was the point when the “trouble” began, both with His spiritual enemy and His earthly religious enemies as I’ve written elsewhere:

 Jesus offended many people, even His own followers (John 6:60-61).
 As Scripture says, “I am placing a Rock in Zion that people trip over, a large Rock that people find offensive” (Isaiah 8:14).
 Both Paul and Peter used that Scripture in reference to Christ (Rom.
 9:33, 1 Pet.
 2:8).
 We need to be careful that we aren’t offended or tripped up by Jesus today, just because He may not fit our ideals of what we think He should be like.
 He didn’t fit the ideals of what many of the Jews were looking for in a Messiah either – He was rejected and not accepted by most – the real Jesus was deemed unacceptable, and this is still the case with many today.